-6.14 The adopted Blackpool Local Plan Part 1: Core Strategy (2012 - 2027) identifies a housing need figure for Blackpool of 280 net dwellings per annum.
+6.12 The adopted Blackpool Local Plan Part 1: Core Strategy (2012 - 2027) identifies a housing need figure for Blackpool of 280 net dwellings per annum.
 This housing need figure was established by the Fylde Coast SHMA (2014) and its Addendum 1.
 Blackpool Council is not reviewing this figure as part of the preparation of the Blackpool Local Plan Part 2: Proposed Site Allocations and Development Management Policies.
-A calculation of what would be the minimum local housing need figure using the standard methodology in accordance with paragraph 60 of NPPF19 results in a lower figure of 114 dwellings per annum.
-The informal draft Blackpool Local Plan Part 2 proposed allocation of sites to accommodate sufficient dwellings to meet its identified needs within the Blackpool.
+A calculation of what would be the minimum local housing need figure using the standard methodology in accordance with paragraph 60 of NPPF19 results in a lower figure of 114 dwellings per annum: therefore the Part 1: Core Strategy housing need figure does not require augmenting in consequence of NPPF19.
+The informal draft Blackpool Local Plan Part 2 proposed allocation of sites to accommodate sufficient dwellings to meet its identified needs within Blackpool.
 Blackpool Council has not requested assistance from neighbouring councils for the provision of sites to meet its housing needs.